mapkyca/known-linkedin/README.md

 Installation
 ------------

-* Drop the Facebook folder into the IndoPlugins folder of your idno installation.
+* Drop the Linkedin folder into the IndoPlugins folder of your idno installation.
 * Log into known and click on Administration.
 * Click "install" on the plugins page